jtilly/taoR/README.md

 ```{bash}
 pip install petsc --allow-external petsc
 ```
 Alternatively, you can install the PETSc libraries [by hand](http://www.mcs.anl.gov/petsc/documentation/installation.html) or use your system's package manager.
-On Debian-based systems, you can use `apt-get` and install from [sid] (https://packages.debian.org/sid/libpetsc3.6).
-On Mac OS, you can use [homebrew](http://brew.sh/): `brew install petsc`.
+On Mac OS, you can use [homebrew](http://brew.sh/): `brew install petsc` (recommended).
+On Debian-based systems, you can use `apt-get` and install from [sid] (https://packages.debian.org/sid/libpetsc3.6) (not recommended).

 #### Install this package
 You can install this package using [devtools](https://cran.r-project.org/web/packages/devtools/index.html) from inside R: